-Google may suspend the sharing of Children's Personal Information with You if Google reasonably determines that You have failed to comply with this Section 5.5, until You remedy such failure.
+Google may suspend the sharing of Children's Personal Information with You if it reasonably determines that You have failed to comply with this Section 5.5, until You remedy such failure.

-6. Encryption Requirements; Backup.
+6. Encryption Requirements.

-Using a reasonable encryption standard, You will encrypt all Protected Information that is (a) stored on portable devices or portable electronic media; (b) maintained outside of Google's or Your facilities; (c) transferred across any external network not solely managed by You; and (d) in the case where required by Applicable Data Protection Laws, or where You act as a data importer as described in the Applicable Standard Contractual Clauses, maintained at rest on Your systems.
+Using a reasonable encryption standard, You will encrypt Protected Information that is (a) transferred across any external network not solely managed by You; (b) maintained at rest on Your systems; (c) stored on portable devices or portable electronic media (including any backups); or (d) maintained outside of Google's or Your facilities.
+You will encrypt all Personal Information where required by Applicable Data Protection Laws.